Radiologic Technology - Associate in Applied Science Degree

 Specific Admission Requirements for Program

 Applicants will be accepted into the Radiologic Technology program by completing a weighted admission form.
 Students with the highest weighted scores will receive admission to the program.
 A waiting list of applicants will not be maintained for future admission.
 An applicant who receives notification that he/she was not admitted to the program must resubmit the Radiologic Technology Application by the program application deadline date to be considered for admission to the next available class.
-Weighted admission forms are available on the Health Science webpage.
+Program admissions application is available above under admissions information.
 In addition, prospective students must:

 Course Sequence and Progression Requirements

 A minimum grade of "C" or better is required for all RAD-prefixed courses for progression and graduation.
 Grade below "C" are considered course failures.
 Any student who fails to meet the requirements for progression will be dropped from the Radiologic Technology program and must apply for re-acceptance.
 For further information regarding re-acceptance, see the MIS Student Handbook.

 Students must pass a criminal background check and urine drug screening 30 days prior to starting clinical each semester.

 |Completion of the 3 prerequisite courses with a grade of "C" or better prior to acceptance

 |First Semester- Summer||Course Title||Semester